ArchLeaders/EvflToJson/ReadMe.md

 ### Usage

-- **Drag and Drop** any number of BFEV or JSON files and the tool will try to convert them.
+- **Drag and Drop** any number of BFEV or JSON files over the executable and the tool will try to convert each file.
 (JSON to Binary, and vice-versa)
 - **Run the Exe** and specify any number of BFEV or JSON files (space separated), flags are also accepted here

 <br>